Skip Navigation

 Visa and Mastercard are generally accepted, though American Express can be a bit harder.

 If you have an ATM card, bring it.
-It's much easier to withdraw money from the wall than to exchange currencies.
+It's much easier to withdraw money from the wall than to exchange currencies and it generally gives you a much better rate as well.
 Of course, chances are that your bank will charge a withdrawal fee, so it's generally advisable to withdraw larger sums of money at a time.

 Top